Program provides reproductive health services and education for teens, by teens

 "It's all about their life planning and we talk to them about their goals, when they see themselves having children and what they want to accomplish before they have children," Baynes said.
 "Usually, our teen patients lead themselves to their method of contraception based on our conversations with them."

 Another thing that's different about teen clinic is how test results are handled.
-Most providers at El Rio only call about STI results if they come back positive.
+Many clinics and providers only call about STI results if they come back positive.
 In teen clinic, all patients receive a phone call, regardless of the results.

 The contraception methods of choice in teen clinic have historically been arm implants and birth control pills, but IUDs are also gaining in popularity, Baynes said.